 Traditions make the holidays magical.
 Whether the familiar taste of Grandma’s classic pumpkin pie, the warm fuzzy feeling of hanging the stockings, or the wonderful exhaustion of early morning present opening – these traditions and memories get us through the cold and dark winter season.
-I’d like to suggest to you build a new holiday tradition with your family – one that gets the family together, outdoors, and is a low-risk activity in a COVID-pandemic world.
+I’d like to suggest to you build a new holiday tradition with your family – one that gets the family together and outdoors.
 Start a new tradition of a holiday hike.

 Making an outdoor and cardiovascular activity a holiday tradition promotes health and happiness.
 While the “turkey-trot” has become a Thanksgiving tradition for some, it’s not always the most multi-generational activity.
 I suggest a nature walk or short hike that Grandma and preschooler can both participate.
 It gets the family together, outdoors, and not distracted.
 Imagine the memories next year when the family says,